i-hann/Roll20-GMTools/README.md

 ### Tension Pool
 The Tension Pool is a system-agnostic supplement for any tabletop rpg where you want your players to care more about the time they're wasting within a dungeon.
 The "Tension" macro displays the current Tension, with buttons for Reckless Behavior, Time Consumption, and Clear.
 To read more about how the Tension Pool works, you can go here: https://theangrygm.com/definitive-tension-pool/

+### Hypotenuse Calculator
+You can use the "Hypotenuse" macro to calculate the diagonal distance (hypotenuse) from one creature to another, given their relative difference in horizontal and vertical coordinates.
+This is useful for gauging how far away creatures are from each other during underwater or aerial combat.